zawarzh/zawarzh.github.io/_pages/about.md

 <meta name="google-site-verification" content="r66YdKi3bZdmAiD1HupC96CrmY4uszTPFAgpRaztrJ8" />
 <div style="text-align: justify">
 <p>
  I am currently a Lecturer in Data Science at <a href="http://spi.nsw.edu.au/">Sydney Polytechnic Institute</a> Sydney Australia.
-I am also a Junior Visiting Research Fellow at  <a href="https://www.unsw.edu.au/"> University of New South Wales (UNSW)</a> and an Honorary Research Fellow at <a href="https://www.mq.edu.au">Macquarie University</a> Sydney Australia.
+I am also the Course Cordinator for the Master in Data Science program.
+I am an Honorary Research Fellow at <a href="https://www.mq.edu.au">Macquarie University</a> Sydney Australia.
+Prioir to Joining SPI, I worked as Potddoc Research Fellow at <a href="https://www.unsw.edu.au/"> University of New South Wales (UNSW)</a>.
 I did my PhD from <a href="https://www.mq.edu.au">Macquarie University</a> in 2022.
 I am a recipient of the International Research Training Program Scholarship from the Commonwealth Government of Australia.
 I did my Master of Science and Bachelor of Science in Computer System Engineering from <a href="https://giki.edu.pk">Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI)</a> Pakistan in the years 2013 and 2015, respectively.</p>

 <p>